Approximation of smallest linear tree grammar: Size of the grammar: recompression

+We begin with some necessary definitions that help to classify $2$-chains.
 For a non-empty tree or context $t$ its \emph{first} letter is the letter that labels the root of $t$.
 For a context $t(y)$ which is not a parameter its \emph{last} letter is the label of the node above the one labelled with $y$.
 For instance, the last letter of the context $a(b(y))$ is $b$ and the last letter of the context $f(a(c),y)$ is $f$, which is also the first letter.

 A chain pattern $ab$ has a \emph{crossing occurrence} in a nonterminal $A_i$ if one of the following holds: \begin{enumerate}[({CR}1)] \item $aA_j$ is a subpattern of $\alpha_i$ and the first letter of $\eval(A_j)$ is $b$ \item $A_j(b)$ is a subpattern of $\alpha_i$ and the last letter of $\eval(A_j)$ is $a$ \item $A_j(A_k)$ is a subpattern of $\alpha_i$, the last letter of $\eval(A_j)$ is $a$ and the first letter of $\eval(A_k)$ is $b$. \end{enumerate} A chain pattern $ab$ is \emph{crossing} if it has a crossing occurrence in any nonterminal and \emph{non-crossing} otherwise.
 Unless explicitly written, we use this notion only in case $a \neq b$.